AscendEX (BitMax) Token (BTMX) Price Tops $2.00 on Major Exchanges

-AscendEX (BitMax) Token (BTMX) traded flat against the US dollar during the 1-day period ending at 17:00 PM Eastern on March 28th.
-In the last seven days, AscendEX (BitMax) Token has traded flat against the US dollar.
-AscendEX (BitMax) Token has a total market cap of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
-One AscendEX (BitMax) Token coin can currently be purchased for about $2.00 or 0.00003550 BTC on major exchanges.
+AscendEX (BitMax) Token (BTMX) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on April 2nd.
+One AscendEX (BitMax) Token coin can now be bought for about $2.00 or 0.00003550 BTC on major exchanges.
+AscendEX (BitMax) Token has a total market capitalization of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
+During the last week, AscendEX (BitMax) Token has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.